Don’t skip the most important muscle

-Ask a gym goer what their least favorite muscle group to train is, and most probably they’ll point you to their legs.
+Ask any gym goer what their least favorite muscle group to train is, and most probably they’ll point you to their legs.
 If you treat your legs fairly, your leg workouts should be the most brutal and taxing of all your workouts.
 Although it may be hard, never skip leg days.

 Look around your gyms and you’ll probably see a lot of people with CLS (chicken legs syndrome).
 It is because of not training their lower body adequately.
 If you’re into aesthetics, you certainly wouldn’t want to look like a light bulb (broad on the top and narrow on the bottom).
 There is nothing worse than having a disproportionate structure!